sarounds/w2anim/README.md

 - Longitudinal slices of model results through the model domain, over time,
 - Vertical withdrawal zones at dam outlets, from measured data,
 - Vertical withdrawal zones from model output,
-- Measured time-series data,
+- Measured time-series data, and
-- Modeled time-series data,
+- Modeled time-series data.

 More graph types will continue to be added with future releases.